mike-lischke/antlr4-graps/README.md

 * built-in interpreters for parse runs without the need to compile the generated parser (not yet finished)
 * ATN graph (nodes and links describing the ATN structure for a given rule)
 * Sentence generation (random or all-path generation of sentences that are valid for a given grammar), mostly used for testing and grammar review.
+* Grammar formatting, controlled by large set of (dynamically switchable) options.

 ## Usage